November 8, 2019 at 17:50 by Jonny Bowden, PhD, CNS

 Cannabinoids are plant chemicals found in all species of cannabis.
 The cannabinoid that gets you “high” is called THC (tetra-hydro-cannabinol).
 It’s found in marijuana—but not in hemp (at least no more so than the trace amounts of alcohol in non-alcoholic beer.
 The cannabinoid that does not get you high—but does all the other really cool things that people are talking about—is called CBD (cannabidiol).
-And you can get CBD from hemp, a plant that is now, as of the 2018 farm bill, 100% legal in all 50 states.*
+And you can get CBD from hemp, a plant that is now, as of the 2018 farm bill, legal on the federal level.*

 And now for the 64 million dollar question: What does it do?
 And why should I take it?

 CBD really has a lot of things for which it should be commended—especially for anyone 40 or over, and certainly for baby boomers!
 Amazingly, it has been researched for its effects on 50 different conditions.
 Those interested can see that research compiled here.